-Brake pads should be changed every 10,000 to 20,000 miles and should be inspected during routine service.
+Brake pads should be changed every six months and should be inspected during routine service.
 Your brakes should also be checked during routine tune-ups.

 Your car’s engine oil, coolant, power steering fluid and windshield washer fluid should be checked once a month.
 Brake fluid and transmission fluid should be checked twice a year – preferably every six months.

-Your car’s battery should be replaced every three to four years.
+Your car’s battery should be replaced every four to five years.

 Some car insurance companies may consider the fact that you are taking the time and money to maintain your vehicle as a sign that you are a responsible owner.
 It’s best to ask your insurance provider directly about how it determines rates.